AlexandreAlunno/Project2_BookScraping/categories_csv_files/README.md

-This File will contain the folders of each category
+This Directory will contain the folders of each category